ymaitah/MyWebsite/docs/about.md

 # About me

-Hello!
+Greetings!

 My name is Yousef Maitah and I am a senior at the University of Michigan studying Electrical Engineering.
-I am interested in Computer Architecture and Embedded Systems.
+I was born in Amman, Jordan and moved to Michigan when I was two years old.
+Some of my hobbies include basketball, card games, and cars.
+I'm also obsessed with computers.
+I now study in Ann Arbor where I am focusing on Computer Architecture and Embedded Systems.
 [Resume](./Yousef%20Maitah%20Resume%20R3.pdf)

 ![Image title](./cachedImage.PNG){ style="float: right; width: 400px; margin-left: 20px;" }